vitalyrepin/vrepinblog/_posts/2015-07-09-JekyllDeploy.md

 ---
 layout: post
-title: Automatic deployment of your static web site to hosting
+title: How to automatically deploy static web site to the hosting
 comments: true
 summary: This article describes the process of publishing static web site in automated way using rsync.
 Publishing Jekyll-generated content to hostgator hosting is used as an example.
 tags: [jekyll,blogging,hostgator,hosting]